muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 this was a great luck for me when he offered to help him with the [Rubik's cube solving machine](http://wiswin.nl/FAC system Rubik cube solver.htm).

-The machine looked absolutely marvellous.
+The machine looked absolutely marvelous.
 Just like all other Wilbert's creations, it is a piece of art by itself.
 Besides, color cubes had already [carried me away once](https://play.google.com/store/apps/details?id=com.muodov.papercube).
 With no doubt, I accepted his offer.